-So, how to securely share Google Photos via MultCloud's "Private Share"?
+So, how to securely share iCloud Photos via MultCloud's "Private Share"?

 Step 1: Sign up with your name and email.
 Then click "Create Account".
-You can also click "Try without signing up" to try it without your personal information.
+You can also authorize login directly with your Google and Facebook accounts.

-Step 3: Allow MultCloud to access your Google Photos account in the pop-up window.
+Step 3: Finish the two-factor authentication process to allow MultCloud to access your Photos in iCloud account in the pop-up window.

 - MultCloud supports adding more than 30+ cloud drives.
 If necessary, you can add all your cloud drive accounts to better manage multiple cloud storage accounts.